kevinolega/callcentertrainingtips/start.md

 I'm the number one Call Center Job Hunting Assistance writer in the Philippines.

-I pay 100% of the website hosting, yearly domain registration, web tools, hardware and software needed to maintain the blog using my own money.
+I pay 100% of the website hosting, yearly domain registration, web tools, hardware and software needed to maintain the websiteß using my own money.

 I've been helping people get hired in a call center since 2005.
 That's thirteen years if you haven't considered the math.